 Hike in Strathcona Provincial Park

-There are loads of excellent hiking trails in Strathcona Provincial Park.
+It’s about a 40-minute drive west of Campbell River to get to the Mount Washington Ski Resort area and the network of trails in Strathcona Provincial Park.
 One I’d recommend in particular is the Kwai Lake Loop hike.
 Over its 15.6 km length it gains only about 200 m of elevation.
 It’s not as hard as its length might suggest.

 The hike takes you to some pretty sub-alpine lakes.
 If you visit in summer, you’ll be rewarded with some lovely wildflower-filled meadows.
 It is possible to camp by the lakes too.